Animikiig is the Ojibwe word for the initial rumblings that tell us of the thunder storm that is to come.

 Native Earth Performing Arts recognizes our responsibility as artists to ensure that Aboriginal stories persist on Canadian stages.
 Through the work, participants develop writing skills and their own processes to develop work, tread the path to self-actualization, build up discipline, assurance in self-expression, business acumen, and become a part of a community that will serve their work into the future.

-We acknowledge the support of The Chawkers Foundation and the Ontario Arts Council (OAC), an agency of the Government of Ontario, which last year funded 1737 individual artists and 1095 organizations in 233 communities across Ontario for a total of $52.1 million.
+We acknowledge the support of The Chawkers Foundation and the Ontario Arts Council (OAC), an agency of the Government of Ontario, which last year funded which last year funded 1,681 individual artists and 1,125 organizations in 216 communities across Ontario for a total of $52.8 million.